ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Now the following code of Cpu0TargetRelocationHandler::applyRelocation() will be called through
-Cpu0TargetHandler by lld ELF driver when it meet each relocation record.
+Cpu0TargetHandler by lld ELF driver when it meets each relocation record.

 .. rubric:: lbdex/Cpu0_lld_1030/Cpu0/Cpu0RelocationHandler.cpp
 .. code-block:: c++